Recording vocals over music in Garageband is actually pretty simple, and I’ll show you a few ways of doing it.

 This step is somewhat optional, in the sense that it isn’t 100% necessary to figure out the song’s tempo or the key signature.
 However, knowing these two things will help you a lot in a number of ways, including informing you of the manner in which you could sing over the track.

-Additionally, as I mentioned above and in my other article, it helps a lot with using pitch-correction and auto-tune later on.
+This helps a lot when using pitch-correction and auto-tune which I also have a guide on.
 There are a number of ways for figuring out a song’s key-signature, and mine is probably the most unorthodox.

 As I’ve explained before on my other site, Traveling Guitarist, what I do is I move scale positions around the neck until I’ve figured out the key, after having memorized the seven mode shapes of the major scale, in addition to the name of all the major and minor key signatures.
 It takes a few seconds normally, and the same method can be used on any other instrument.